Bed: Etymology

 In Europe, mattresses were stuffed with straw, chaff, animal hair (for instance horsehair, used for its resilience), coarse wool, or down feathers, and stacked, softest topmost.
 This pile of mattresses, and the sheets, blanket, and pillows, was what early Europeans called a "bed"; it might be packed away during the day (a usage which survives in words like featherbed).
 The bedframe, even when present, supported the bed, but was not considered part of it.
 Later innovations made bedframes more portable, and increased their importance.

 History

 Prehistory

-In August 2020 scientists reported the discovery of the oldest grass bedding from at least 200,000 years ago, much older than the oldest previously known bedding.
+In August 2020 scientists reported the discovery of the oldest known grass bedding from at least 200,000 years ago, much older than the oldest previously known bedding.
 They speculate that insect-repellent plants and ash layers, sometimes due to burned older grass beddings, found beneath the bedding have been used for a dirt-free, insulated base and to keep away arthropods.